Buska alternative · Updated August 2026

 • You want your AI agent (Claude Code, Cursor) to pull and draft leads over MCP, REST or CLI.

-• You prefer a curated eleven-source net with Hacker News, Stack Overflow and GitHub built in.
+• You prefer a curated twelve-source net with Hacker News, Stack Overflow and GitHub built in.

 Stick with Buska if…